serend1p1ty/person_search/README.md

 BTW, `$ROOT/data` saves all experimental data, include: dataset, pretrained model, trained model, and so on.

 3. Run `python tools/demo.py --gpu 0 --checkpoint data/trained_model/checkpoint_step_50000.pth`.
-   And then you can checkout the result in `demo` directory.
+   And then you can checkout the result in `imgs` directory.

 ![demo.jpg](./imgs/demo.jpg)